 Cathedral Spires in South Platte (begins March 1)

 Climbing areas in Lumpy Ridge on National Park Service land that are closed seasonally March 1 until July 31 (full details here):

-Climbing areas in Staunton State Park that are closed in 2016 from February 1 until August 1 (for current conditions contact the park at 303-816-0912):
+Climbing areas in Staunton State Park that are closed from February 1 until August 1 (for current conditions contact the park at 303-816-0912):